Sumboard

 For detailed head-to-head comparisons of these tools, check out our BI tools comparison hub.

-Best for: B2B SaaS companies (10-500 employees) building customer-facing analytics
+Embedded analytics platforms best fit B2B SaaS companies building customer-facing analytics into their products.

 • Fast integration (SDK integration in as little as 10 minutes)